korisya/kensaku/README.md

 ## Commands

 Typing `!whose` in Discord should yield the recent players of that location.
-For example, typing `!whose` in `#dnb-milpitas` should list the players who have logged in at Milpitas within the past 15 hours, up to 10 players.
+For example, typing `!whose` in `#dnb-milpitas` should list the players who have logged in at Milpitas today, up to 20 players.

 ## Adding more locations